seeker-it/liber-primus/references/books/Agrippa.md

 __The book code for Agrippa:__

+> A poem of fading death, named for a king
+> Meant to be read only once and vanish
+> Alas, it could not remain unseen.

 | Book code  | Resulting character |
 | :---: | :---: |
 | 1:29  | s  |